dirigible-io/dirigible-io.github.io/docs-help/docs/setup/cloud-foundry.md

     Replace the `<org-name>` placeholder with your subaccount's **Subdomain** value.

     !!! tip "Eclipse Dirigible versions"
-        Instead of using the `latest` tag (version), for production and development use cases it is recomended to use stable release version:
+        Instead of using the `latest` tag (version), for production and development use cases it is recomended to use a stable release version:

         - All released versions can be found [here](https://github.com/eclipse/dirigible/releases/).
         - All Eclipse Dirigible Docker images and tags (versions) can be found [here](https://hub.docker.com/u/dirigiblelabs).